-The Company's Board of Directors (the "Board") has determined to hold a virtual annual meeting in order to facilitate stockholder attendance and participation by enabling stockholders to participate from any location and at no cost.
+The Board has determined to hold a virtual annual meeting in order to facilitate stockholder attendance and participation by enabling stockholders to participate from any location and at no cost.
 We believe this is the right choice for the Company at this time, as it enables engagement with our stockholders, regardless of size, resources, or physical location.
 We are committed to ensuring that our stockholders will be afforded the same rights and opportunities to participate as they would at an in-person meeting.